Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ###Body Text
 Paragraphs within sections have no special formatting.
 The sections below describe formatting for certain characters.

-Except where indicated otherwise in this document (or any of the other support documents for Kinoma documentation), you can stick with the basic ASCII character set—that is, what you get by default when you type in GitHub's edit view.
-For example, you can type the default "straight" quotation marks and, except in code, they will be converted to the "curly" kind (“ ” and ‘ ’) on the web page (though they will look straight in GitHub's preview).
-Likewise, two hyphens in a row will appear as an em dash on the web page.
+Although entering characters outside the basic ASCII character set—such as the em dash, used here—will work fine, you can stick with the basic set; it may not look right in Github's preview, but CSS styling will make it look right on the web page.
+For example, you can type the default "straight" quotation marks and, except in code, they will be converted to the "curly" kind (“ ” and ‘ ’) on the web page.
+Likewise, two hyphens in a row will appear as an em dash (--) on the web page.

 ####Italic (\_)
 For emphasis and other uses of italic (including document titles), use underscores, as done _here._